-Applied Artificial Intelligence in Modern Warfare & National Security Policy
+Applied Artificial Intelligence in Modern Warfare and National Security Policy

-Brian S. Haney, Applied Artificial Intelligence in Modern Warfare & National Security Policy, 11 Hastings Sci. & Tech.
-L.J. __ (2019)(Forthcoming).
+Brian Seamus Haney, Applied Artificial Intelligence in Modern Warfare and National Security Policy, 11 Hastings Sci. & Tech.
+L.J.
+61 (2020).

 Date Written: September 15, 2019